 What is LED Light Therapy?

 LED light therapy is a skincare treatment that uses light-emitting diodes (LEDs) to deliver specific wavelengths of light to the skin, which energizes cells and can promote healing and rejuvenation.
 The effects of LED light therapy on the skin are based on the principle of photobiomodulation, which is how light influences cell behavior.
+Light therapy devices tend to be more effective on mild to moderate acne.
+Those with severe or cystic acne might not see significant improvements and may require prescription treatments first.

 As you may remember from science class, different wavelengths of light appear as different colors, like red, blue, and also invisible light like near-infrared.
 These wavelengths reach different layers of your skin where they do different things.